 Welcome to the largest raised bog restoration project ever undertaken in the state.
-The Living Bog – Raised Bog Restoration Project (LIFE14 NAT/IE/000032) is currently underway at 12 bogs across 7 counties, thanks to EU LIFE Nature & Biodiversity funding and further assistance from the Dept of Arts, Heritage, Regional, Rural and Gaeltacht Affairs.
-We are restoring Active Raised Bog in Ireland’s SAC Network between 2016 – 2020.
+The Living Bog – Raised Bog Restoration Project (LIFE14 NAT/IE/000032) is currently underway at 12 bogs across 7 counties, thanks to EU LIFE Nature & Biodiversity funding and further assistance from the Dept of Housing, Local Government and Heritage and the National Parks and Wildlife Service.
+We are restoring Active Raised Bog in Ireland’s SAC Network between 2016 – 2021.

-‘The Living Bog’ project will improve over 2,600 hectares of important raised bog habitat over the next five years, bringing back a habitat which supports hundreds of plants and species, and many of Ireland’s rarest animals, birds and insects.
+‘The Living Bog’ project aim was to improve over 2,600 hectares of important raised bog habitat, bringing back a habitat which supports hundreds of plants and species, and many of Ireland’s rarest animals, birds and insects.
+However, it has restored even more than that, with the thrust of restoration work taking place between 2018 – 2020, bringing over 3,000 ha back to life.

 Raised bogs are invaluable wetland habitats that have been continually declining as a result of human activities.
 Dating back over 10,000 years they once formed extensive wetland complexes over much of the central lowlands of Ireland covering an estimated 350,000 hectares of land.
 Over millennia, they were intricately linked with Irish culture and tradition, but the mechanisation of turf-cutting, the demand for peat by the horticultural sector and the use of peat as a fuel for electricity generation accelerated peatland reclamation in Ireland to such a level that all raised bogs in the country were affected by drainage, to some degree, with many irreversibly and mortally wounded.
 What remained was damaged, punctured, drained and drying out.
 No bog was unaffected by slean or machine.